saintpetejackboy/GHLFreeRelay/README.md

 This service does NOT send back the apikey, except in the header.
 If an invalid GHL API key is provided, nothing happens (if you are worried about bots crawling the script).

 No data is saved and no retries are attempted (except on the part of GHL).
 This script could easily be modified to save data to an external database or perform other operations.

+** Special note: if you use some old PHP, you may need to enable libcurl - but I highly doubt it.